Kicksecure/security-misc/README.md

 - GPS: Disable GPS-related modules such as those required for Global Navigation Satellite Systems (GNSS).

-- Not yet enabled: Intel Management Engine (ME): Provides some disabling of the interface between the Intel ME and the OS.
+- Optional - Intel Management Engine (ME): Provides some disabling of the interface between the Intel ME and the OS.
+May lead to breakages in places such as security, power management, display, and DRM.
 See discussion: https://github.com/Kicksecure/security-misc/issues/239

 - Intel Platform Monitoring Technology Telemetry (PMT): Disable some functionality of the Intel PMT components.

 - Network File Systems: Disable uncommon and legacy network file systems.

-- Network Protocols: A wide array of uncommon and legacy network protocols are disabled.
+- Network Protocols: A wide array of uncommon and legacy network protocols and drivers are disabled.

 - Miscellaneous: Disable an assortment of other modules such as those required for amateur radio, floppy disks, and vivid.

 - Thunderbolt: Disabled as they are often vulnerable to DMA attacks.

+- Optional - USB Video Device Class: Disables the USB-based video streaming driver for devices like some webcams and digital camcorders.

 ### Other